This year’s iPhones were the most innovative yet

 This year, Apple released 3 new devices to their iPhone portfolio, using them to address gaps in their offering and in a bid to establish a strategy likely to increase their chances of success going forward.

 It’s a difficult time for Apple.
-The company faces plateauing sales of their iPhone products and have said, publicly, that they won’t be reporting device sales in the future, prompting one well informed pundit to point out the obvious.
-Apple wouldn’t keep sales statistics to themselves, if the numbers were good.
+The company faces plateauing sales of their iPhone products and has said, publicly, that they won’t be reporting device sales in the future, prompting one well-informed pundit to point out the obvious.
+Apple wouldn’t keep sales statistics to themselves if the numbers were good.

 Below: Apple’s iPhone sales have started to level off.